arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 ## Move: Mage Time

 When something in your vicinity __will hinder or endanger you__, the MC tells you what's going to happen.
-If you don't like that result, you may perform one rite just in time to change the outcome.
+If you don't like that result you may perform a single rite, just in time to change the outcome.

 This effect is always active.

-## Move: Empty Body
+## Move: Channelling

-When you perform an __embodiment rite__ upon yourself or another subject, __roll +Copas__.
+When you perform an __channelling rite__ upon yourself or another subject, __roll +Copas__.
 __On a 7+__, gain or grant one benefit for an hour.
 __On a 10+__, you can gain or grant two benefits at once, or one benefit for one day.